SQream/sqream_docs/guides/migration/oracle.rst

 Example
 -------------

-For the ``employees`` table, run the following command:
+The following shows the correct syntax of bulk loading CSV files based on the ``employees`` table:

 .. code-block:: postgres

    COPY employees FROM 'employees.lst' WITH DELIMITER '|';

-9. Rewrite Oracle queries
+9. Rewriting Oracle Queries
 =====================================

-SQream DB supports a large subset of ANSI SQL.

-You will have to refactor much of Oracle's SQL and functions that often are not ANSI SQL.
+SQream supports a large subset of ANSI SQL.
+You must refactor much of Oracle's SQL and functions that often are not ANSI SQL.

-We recommend the following resources:
+SQream recommends the following resources:

 * :ref:`sql_feature_support` - to understand SQream DB's SQL feature support.